Electronic money or digital currency

 - didn’t authorise the payment

-When we consider complaints about whether you acted fairly in reversing a payment, we’ll usually take into account:
+When we consider whether you acted fairly in reversing a payment, we’ll usually take into account:

 - the underlying transaction that gave rise to the payment